VSainteuf/lightweight-temporal-attention-pytorch/README.md

 ### Sentinel-Agri dataset

-We use the Sentinel-Agri dataset available on this [github repo](https://github.com/VSainteuf/pytorch-psetae).
+We use the Sentinel-Agri dataset available on this [github repository](https://github.com/VSainteuf/pytorch-psetae).
 The dataset is comprised of time series of satellite images of agricultural parcels.
-Check the "Data Format" section of the `pytorch-psetae` repos for more details on the data.
+Check the "Data Format" section of the [repository](https://github.com/VSainteuf/pytorch-psetae)  for more details on the data.

 ### Pre-trained weights